Think the restaurants in Covent Garden are there solely to cater to tourists? Then the only thing you’ll be eating are your words.

 Barrafina | Drury Lane & Adelaide Street

 Hopefully, Barrafina’s extraordinary reputation precedes it.
 If not, allow us to give you a very brief rejoinder… Imagine walking into a scleral-white, cozy eatery packed with stainless steel, marble and mirrors, and sitting down at an open kitchen bar where London’s most prestigious tapas team are plating up a colourful mixture of contemporary and traditional Mallorcan and Catalan tapas dishes.
-Then enjoy it all for real at either of their two Covent Garden restaurants.
+Then enjoy it all for real, at either of their two buzzy restaurants in Covent Garden.

 Liked exploring these fine Covent Garden restaurants?
 Time to discover the best Covent Garden bars, too